As you build your flow library you may look for ways to keep your work organized and easily accessible.

 - At studio.appcues.com filter your dashboard by the Archived flow status.

-- Hover over the flow name and select the Delete icon on the left.
+- Click the ellipsis (...) menu in the top righthand corner of the flow card and select the "Delete" icon on the left.